Dehydrated Sweet Potato Treats:

 Sweet potato chips are an excellent way to get that beta-carotene goodness that's great for our immune system.

-As a dog owner, I also add sweet potato to my "Chicken Chow Dog Food."
+As a dog lover and her homemade meal maker, I also add sweet potato to my "Chicken Chow Dog Food."

 Here's a simple recipe for sweet potato treats that are safe and healthy for both humans and dogs: